‘Jersey Shore’ Star Deena Nicole Cortese Practices Picking Up Boxes In Hilarious Instagram Update

 So I went back and forth posting this but I feel like people need a good laugh and I feel like others will relate ????
 So I‘m in my best friends bridal party and at the bridal shower I was on gift duty so I knew I might be in pics I’m not aware of that will be posted while picking up boxes.. and being I gained weight during quarantine I’ve been super self conscious ????
 So I made chris take pictures of me pretending to pick up boxes ????
 Anyone else do this ???
 Or just me ????????

-Thousands of people poured into Deena’s comments section to say she looked beautiful and to share their own stories of doing similar “practice rounds” ahead of a photo opportunity.
+Thousands of people poured into Deena’s comments section to say she looked beautiful and to share their own stories of doing similar “practice rounds.”

 Fellow Jersey Shore star Jenni “JWOWW” Farley commented, “God i freaking love you.”